MicrosoftDocs/win32/desktop-src/SecCNG/cng-algorithm-identifiers.md

 ---
-Description: 'Used to identify standard encryption algorithms in various CNG functions and structures, such as the CRYPT\_INTERFACE\_REG structure.' ms.assetid: 'a05ae7e6-d882-4287-9990-23e4cd340b05'
+Description: Used to identify standard encryption algorithms in various CNG functions and structures, such as the CRYPT\_INTERFACE\_REG structure. ms.assetid: a05ae7e6-d882-4287-9990-23e4cd340b05
-title: CNG Algorithm Identifiers
+title: CNG Algorithm Identifiers ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CNG Algorithm Identifiers

-The following identifiers are used to identify standard encryption algorithms in various CNG functions and structures, such as the [**CRYPT\_INTERFACE\_REG**](crypt-interface-reg.md) structure.
+The following identifiers are used to identify standard encryption algorithms in various CNG functions and structures, such as the [**CRYPT\_INTERFACE\_REG**](/windows/win32/Bcrypt/ns-bcrypt-_crypt_interface_reg?branch=master) structure.
 Third party providers may have additional algorithms that they support.